raylee/tldr-sh-client/README.md

 		$ tldr -p linux tar
 ```

-The client caches a copy of the tldr page and the index locally under `~/.cache/tldr` (or the `/tmp/tldr` in portable mode) by default.

-By default, the cached copies will expire in 14 days.
+The client caches a copy of the tldr page and the index locally under `~/.cache/tldr` (or `/tmp/tldr` in the portable mode) and the cached copies will expire in 14 days by defaut.

 # Notes

-You need at least ether `wget` or `curl`.
+You need at least either `wget` or `curl`.
 The last appears to be faster.

-Note that the script `tldr` is a POSIX compliant script, portable across UNIX systems.
+Note that `tldr` is a POSIX compliant script, portable across UNIX systems.
 This means you can run it on any machine with a POSIX shell like `bash`, `zsh`, `sh`, `dash`, `ksh`...

+Tested on Mac OS X 10.9, Ubuntu Linux 15.10, Debian 9 and CentOS 7.

 # Contributing

 This is the result of a Sunday afternoon project.
-It's been lightly tested under Mac OS X 10.9 and Ubuntu Linux 15.10.
 I've tried to make the project as portable as possible, but if there's something I missed I'd love your help.

 * Want a new feature?
 Feel free to file an issue for a feature request.
 * Find a bug?
 Open an issue please, or even better send me a pull request.